Squamous Cell Carcinoma in Florida

 What is Squamous Cell Carcinoma?

 Squamous cell carcinoma is the second most common type of skin cancer, affecting approximately 700,000 Americans each year.
-It most commonly arises on sun-exposed skin and lips, where cumulative damage from the sun’s harmful ultraviolet radiation is greatest.
+Our doctors in Florida provide an array of skin cancer treatment options local to Florida.
+Squamous cell carcinoma commonly arises on sun-exposed skin and lips, where cumulative damage from the sun’s harmful ultraviolet radiation is greatest.
 Individuals at highest risk to develop squamous cell carcinoma typically have a history of frequent sun or tanning bed exposure, previous pre-cancerous lesions, fair hair, light eyes, diminished immune systems or family history of skin cancer.
 However, squamous cell carcinoma can also develop in response to other carcinogenic stimuli, such as ionizing radiation, chronic inflammation or old wounds, rare chemicals and certain oncogenic viruses.

 These cancers can cause extensive local destruction of skin and surrounding tissues, especially when they are large or occur near the nose, ears and eyes.
 Although unusual, squamous cell carcinoma can even spread (metastasize) to other organ systems and may result in death.
 The risk of metastasis is greatest when the squamous cell carcinoma is large in size or originates from certain locations such as the lip, nose, ear and mucosal regions.
 Squamous cell carcinoma accounts for the death of nearly 2,500 Americans each year.